Racial Equity Statement

 Our Belief Statement: Live theatre’s powerful storytelling connects people in ways that open the mind, nourish the soul and illuminate our shared humanity.

 Our desire and our mission as a company of artists and storytellers is to live up to this statement.
-Over the past two years, our board and staff have taken a long, hard look at our organization and have sought to identify tangible, actionable steps forward to make SLO REP a more welcoming, inclusive and diverse organization.
-We started with a list of questions which led to a list of action items (see below) and a continuing commitment to move forward in this area.
+Since 2020, our board and staff have taken a long, hard look at our organization and have sought to identify tangible, actionable steps forward to make SLO REP a more welcoming, inclusive and diverse organization.
+We started with a list of questions which led to a list of action items (see below) and we are committed to making changes and moving forward in this area.

 SLO REP is in a unique position, in that we are raising the funds to move into a brand new building dedicated to that vision — illuminating our shared humanity.
 It is our #1 priority to do everything we can to ensure that this new theatre is built with a strong, diverse, anti-racist foundation, and that we act now in our current space, to leave no question that we can move forward with integrity and true solidarity.
 All of us remain grateful to have this opportunity to explore our organization and do better.
 We hope you’ll join us on our journey.